-This flag stops any confirmation requests.
-If the -force flag is not supplied, you are prompted to confirm if you are sure that you want to clear the log.
+(Optional) Specifies that the clearerrlog command be processed without confirmation requests.
+If the -force parameter is not supplied, you are prompted to confirm that you want to clear the log.

 This command clears all entries from the error log.
 The entries are cleared even if there are unfixed errors in the log.
 It also clears any status events that are in the log.